Gautam Thapar: Non-business activities

 Thapar is the President of Thapar University and former Chairman of the Ananta Aspen Centre.
 He was also on the Board of Governors of his alma mater, the Doon School.
 In 2010, he took over as the chairman of the board of governors of the Mumbai-based business school NITIE, for a 4-year period.
 He also promotes golf and is president of the Professional Golf Tour of India.
 The EUR 1.8m Avantha Masters, tri-sanctioned by the European Tour, the Asian Tour and the Professional Golf Tour of India, is India's richest golf event and synonymous with professional international golf in India.

 Awards

 He received the Ernst & Young Entrepreneur of the Year Award for Manufacturing in 2008.

+Personal life

+Thapar has been married twice.
+His second wife is Stephanie.
+Thapar has 4 children.